thedynamiclinker/sudocode/var/The Etc Groups.md

 Ω: Large Cardinals people.
 The most unhinged subculture.
 Somehow ended up in "foundations of mathematics."
 Ingests heroic doses daily.
 Part of the orthodocs.

 ---

+TODO: Need some letter for the constructivists.
+They'll be important when we get to the modern intuitionistic foundations as embodied in systems like HoTT and Lean.

+---